MolBIFFM/diana/README.md

 basis of measurements for two different types of post-translational modification but treat each time of measurement separately.
 Relative thresholds for measurements refer to distributions for a particular type of post-translational modification and time of measurement.
+Several options may be specified separately for different types of post-translational modification but not different times of measurement.

 Several options for workflow customization invoke the nested representation of post-translational modification mass spectrometry data implemented by DIANA and